gruntwork-io/docs/_docs-sources/pipelines/upgrading/index.md

 cat accounts.json | yq -P > accounts.yml
 ```

 Confirm the data matches between your `accounts.json` and `accounts.yml`.
 If you are upgrading all of your deployments at once, you may delete your `accounts.json` file.
-If you will use both EDR Pipelines and Pipelines at the same time, do not delete `accounts.json`.
+If you will use both ECS Deploy Runner and Pipelines at the same time, do not delete `accounts.json`.

 ## Adding new workflows in your infrastructure-live repository

-Similar to the EDR version of Pipelines, Pipelines employ GitHub Actions as the computing layer to execute actions on your infrastructure.
+Similar to ECS Deploy Runner, Pipelines employs GitHub Actions as the computing layer to execute actions on your infrastructure.
 However,  Pipelines uses a different workflow with a smaller number of steps and the Pipelines binary responsible for orchestrating changes.
 To simplify the upgrade process, we've created a template that can be used to generate the workflow with a small number of parameters.
-In both workflows, the workflow file is named Pipelines.yml is utilized, so generating the new workflow will overwrite the old.
+In both workflows, the workflow file named `pipelines.yml` is utilized, so generating the new workflow will overwrite the old.

 :::warning
-If you plan to use EDR Pipelines and Pipelines at the same time, to migrate from one to the other, you will need to rename your existing `pipelines.yml` to another name before generating the new `pipelines.yml` for Pipelines.
+If you plan to use ECS Deploy Runner and Pipelines at the same time, to migrate from one to the other, you will need to rename your existing `pipelines.yml` to another name before generating the new `pipelines.yml` for Pipelines.

 You will also need to ignore changes to files in account based directories that you have and have not migrated yet using `paths-ignore` in the appropriate workflow file.
-For example, if you have migrated your development account to Pipelines, you would add `development/` to `paths-ignore` in the EDR Pipelines workflow yaml, then add `development` to `paths` in the Pipelines workflow yaml.
+For example, if you have migrated your development account to Pipelines, you would add `development/` to `paths-ignore` in the ECS Deploy Runner workflow yaml, then add `development` to `paths` in the Pipelines workflow yaml.

 See the GitHub docs on [including and excluding paths](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-including-paths) to learn more.
 :::